Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

 Demographics of Next Door: Male and female ages 25-34 years old in the US, Canada, France, Australia, and UK

-I’ve included Next Door in this list because: Next Door is great for individuals who want to connect with the community and businesses looking for clients.
+I’ve included Next Door in this list because: Next Door is great for individuals who want to get involved in the community and businesses looking for clients.

 What I didn’t like: Can be difficult to network if you live in a remote area